Which License should you choose Structural or Ag License?

 P.O.
 Drawer FS, College Station, Texas 77841 Phone: (979)845-1099 Fax: (979)845-6251

-- Expires annually on the anniversary date on which it was issued or renewed.
+- Expires annually at the end of the anniversary month on which it was issued.

 - Requires five continuing education units annually.